-The Main Street Building is a medium-to-large sized structure, typically attached, intended to provide a mix of uses with ground floor retail or service uses and upper-floor service or residential uses.
-This type promotes walkability and makes up the primary component of a neighborhood or downtown Main Street.
+The Main Street uilding is a medium-to-large si ed structure typically attached intended to provide a mi of uses ith ground floor retail or service uses and upper-floor service or residential uses.
+This type promotes al ability and ma es up the primary component of a neighborhood or do nto n Main Street.